Business Analytics, Information Systems and Supply Chain

 ISM 4930r.
 Special Topics in Management Information Systems (1–3).
 This course provides an opportunity to study current issues in management information systems and topics not covered in other courses.
 May be repeated to a maximum of nine semester hours as content varies.
 Prerequisites vary depending on the topic of the course; refer to department for details.

 ISM 4941r.
 Field Study in Management Information Systems (1–3).
 (S/U grade only.)
-Prerequisite: Instructor permission.
+Prerequisite: ISM 4212.
 This course provides students with learning opportunities in organizational management information systems beyond those available in existing MIS courses.
 No more than three credit hours allowed in a semester.
 May be repeated to a maximum of six semester hours.

 ISM 4970r.
 Honors Thesis (1–6).
 Prerequisite: Admission to the honors program.
 May be repeated to a maximum of nine semester hours.
 Six semester hours of thesis are required to complete honors in the major.